R. K. Shekhar

-Rajagopala Kulashekharan or R. K. Shekhar (7 November 1933 (Note: Some sources list his birth date as 21 June 1933; however, authoritative biographical sources including an authorized biography excerpt state 7 November 1933.) – 30 September 1976) was an Indian music composer who worked primarily for Malayalam cinema and served as music conductor for more than 100 films.
+Rajagopala Kulashekharan Shekhar (7 November 1933 (Note: 7 November 1933.) – 9 September 1976) was an Indian music composer who worked primarily for Malayalam cinema.
+Shekhar served as a music conductor for over 100 films and composed scores for 52 films.
+He pioneered the early integration of Western classical music orchestration techniques into South Indian film music.
 He is the father of A. R. Rahman and A. R. Reihana.

 His grandchildren A. R. Ameen, Khatija Rahman, G. V. Prakash Kumar, and Bhavani Sre are involved in the music and film industries.

 His debut song as a music director was "Chotta Muthal Chudala Vare" ("from cradle to grave"), which was a big hit in Kerala.
 This was composed for the film Pazhassi Raja (1964).

 Early life

-He was born in a Mudaliar family (Note: Sources vary on the specific subcaste, with some referring to "Arcot Mudaliyar" and others to "Sengunthar" or simply "Mudaliar family.") in Tiruvallur, Tamil Nadu to K. Rajagopalan, also known as Rajagopalan Bhagavathar, a Harikatha exponent.
+He was born in Tiruvallur, Tamil Nadu to K. Rajagopalan, also known as Rajagopalan Bhagavathar, a Harikatha exponent.
 His entry into film music was opened through his extraordinary performances on harmonium for theatre plays.
 He started his career in the film industry as an assistant to music director M. B. Sreenivasan.

 Later on he conducted and arranged music for famous Malayalam music directors M. K. Arjunan and V. Dakshinamoorthy.
 He was so fascinated by the tunes created by these legends that he would work very hard single-handedly to create the background music of the songs they tuned to match their purity and standard, thus making the songs evergreen and on par.
 Their association lasted until his death.

 Shekhar was also known as an innovator who introduced electronic music instruments to South Indian music, bringing equipment from Singapore.
 He introduced synthesizers such as Univox and Clavioline to South Indian music and was among the first to experiment with these instruments.
 Shekhar also introduced young talents to the film industry, including singers S. P. Balasubrahmanyam and M. Balamuralikrishna to Malayalam film songs in the film Yogamullaval.